Podcast Manager and Host

 Kat joined UC Davis in 2011 after having spent a dozen years as an environmental journalist.
 She earned her bachelor’s degree in journalism from the University of Missouri.

-She spent two years living in the Andes as a Peace Corps volunteer in Ecuador, where she met her husband.
-They live in Davis with their two young children and a big crazy dog.
+She spent two years living in the Andes as a Peace Corps volunteer in Ecuador before making her way to California.

 Producer and Co-host (Season 1)